12 Best Trello Alternatives in 2026

 How much does Trello cost in 2026?

-Trello offers a Free plan limited to 10 boards, 10 collaborators, and 1 Power-Up per board.
-Paid plans are Standard at $5/user/month, Premium at $10/user/month, and Enterprise at $17.50/user/month — all billed annually.
-Timeline, Calendar, and Dashboard views require Premium or higher.
+Trello offers a Free plan with unlimited cards, unlimited Power-Ups, up to 10 boards, and 10 collaborators per workspace.
+Paid plans are Standard at $5/user/month, Premium at $10/user/month, and Enterprise at $17.50/user/month (25-user minimum) -- all billed annually.
+Monthly billing runs approximately 17-20% higher.
+Timeline, Calendar, and Dashboard views require Premium or higher .

 Agiled and Teamwork are the best options for agencies.
-Agiled offers the most complete package with Kanban boards, CRM, invoicing, proposals, contracts, and client portals — all in one platform with no minimum seat count.
-Teamwork excels at profitability tracking per client and project-level invoicing but lacks CRM and proposals.
+Agiled offers the most complete package with Kanban boards, CRM, invoicing, proposals, contracts, and client portals -- all in one platform with no minimum seat count.
+Teamwork excels at profitability tracking per client and project-level invoicing but lacks CRM, proposals, and a fully branded client portal.

 Can I migrate from Trello to another tool?

 Most alternatives support import from Trello.
-Trello allows JSON export of boards, and many platforms — including Asana, ClickUp, and Monday.com — offer dedicated Trello import wizards that map boards, lists, and cards automatically.
-Check each platform's migration documentation for specific steps.
+Trello allows JSON export of boards, and many platforms -- including Asana, ClickUp, and Monday.com -- offer dedicated Trello import wizards that map boards, lists, and cards automatically.
+Agiled provides import tools that make moving your project history and client records straightforward.
+Migration typically takes 1-3 days for teams with under 50 boards.

 Is Trello good for complex projects?

 Trello works well for simple, linear workflows where tasks move through stages on a Kanban board.
-It is not suited for complex projects that require Gantt charts, task dependencies, milestones, resource allocation, or detailed reporting.
-Teams managing multi-phase projects with cross-functional dependencies typically outgrow Trello and switch to tools with richer project management capabilities.
+It is not suited for complex projects requiring Gantt charts, task dependencies, milestones, resource allocation, or detailed reporting.
+With Atlassian's pivot toward personal productivity, these capabilities are less likely to arrive than ever.
+Teams managing multi-phase projects with cross-functional dependencies should use tools purpose-built for project management, like Agiled, ClickUp, or Asana.

 For more useful information, browse the resources guide today!